microsoft/winget-create/doc/update.md

 # update command (Winget-Create)

 The **update** command of the [Winget-Create](../README.md) tool is designed to update an existing manifest.
 The **update** command is non-interactive so that it can be seamlessly integrated into your build pipeline to assist with the publishing of your installer.
 The **update** command will update the manifest with the new URL, hash and version and can automatically submit the pull request (PR) to the [Windows Package Manager repo](https://docs.microsoft.com/windows/package-manager/).

 ## Usage

-`wingetcreate.exe update <id> [-u <urls>] [-v <version>] [-s] [-t <token>] [-o <output directory>]`
+`wingetcreate.exe update <id> [-u <urls>] [-v <version>] [-s] [-t <token>] [-o <output directory>] [-p <pull request title>] [-r] [<replace version>]`

 The **update** command can be called with the installer URL(s) that you wish to update the manifest with. **Please make sure that the number of installer URL(s) included matches the number of existing installer nodes in the manifest you are updating.
 Otherwise, the command will fail.** This is to ensure that we can deterministically update each installer node with the correct matching installer url provided.

 > **Note**\
 > The [show](show.md) command can be used to quickly view an existing manifest from the packages repository.

 ### *How does Winget-Create know which installer(s) to match when executing an update?*

 [Winget-Create](../README.md) will attempt to match installers based on the installer architecture and installer type.
 The installer type will always be derived from downloading and analyzing the installer package.

 There are cases where the intended architecture specified in the existing manifest can sometimes differ from the actual architecture of the installer package.
 To mitigate this discrepancy, the installer architecture will first be determined by performing a regex string match to identify the possible architecture in the installer url.
 If no match is found, [Winget-Create](../README.md) will resort to obtaining the architecture from the downloaded installer.

 ## Usage Examples

 Search for an existing manifest and update the version:

 `wingetcreate.exe update --version <Version> <PackageIdentifier>`